 Making Keratoconus Contact Lenses is not like making conventional contact lenses.

-The cKlear Method was designed to address all of these issues, and the result is a Keratoconus Contact Lens that allows the patient to see better than ever before, fits great, and can be worn for an entire day with comfort.
+The California Keratoconus Center designed the innovative cKlear Method™ to address all of these issues, and the result is a Keratoconus Contact Lens that allows the patient to see better than ever before, fits great and can be worn for an entire day with comfort.

 The OVITZ Xwave Aberrometer uses advanced wavefront aberrometry that integrates seamlessly with the OVITZ Ares lens laboratory, creating a closed-loop proprietary wavefront-guided contact lens manufacturing system that is automated, error-free and cost-effective.

-Here at the California Keratoconus Center, we have been working with OVITZ to provide case studies for their Ares and Xwave system for treating Keratoconus patients with High Order Aberrations.
-Our data helps to improve the OVITZ system, and in turn our patients enjoy the clearest vision they’ve ever experienced, with improvements in visual acuity and a significant reduction of HOAs.
+Here at the California Keratoconus Center, we have been working with OVITZ to provide case studies for their Ares and Xwave systems for treating Keratoconus patients with HOAs.
+Our data helps to improve the OVITZ system.
+In turn, our patients enjoy the clearest vision they’ve ever experienced, with improved visual acuity and a significant reduction of HOAs.

 If you have Keratoconus and suffer from HOAs, please make an appointment at the California Keratoconus Center using our online appointment system.
 Or, call the center at 818-891-6711 to discuss your case.